 The beaches in Naples, Florida are gorgeous and alluring.
-Perhaps it's the soft, white sand that stretches for miles, the calm water and the warm breezes skimming the Gulf of Mexico.
+Perhaps it's the soft, white sand that stretches for miles, the calm water, or the warm breezes skimming the Gulf of Mexico.
 Or maybe what draws you is their pristine beauty as you walk along a gentle shoreline free of rocks and seaweed.

 Whatever your reason for a visit, the stunning beaches in Naples, Florida won't disappoint.
 Here are a few of the best local spots.